 Presently, I am working on a sequel to Debut.
 Both stories include interesting new characters as well as old favorites–the Duke and Duchess of Ruisdell, Lady Clarice, Miss Sukey, and Henry Five.

-My two oldest grandsons, Jack (10) and Micah (6) are competitive swimmers, so of course they have loved watching the Olympics and hearing the stories of the medal winners’ pasts.
+, Jack (10) and Micah (6) are competitive swimmers, so of course they have loved watching the Olympics and hearing the stories of the medal winners’ pasts.
 They have both started school already!
 Whatever happened to summer?

 New granddaughter, Neve, is proving to be a very placid child.
 We wonder how long that will last with four active older siblings!

-My local grandson, Henry (3) provided us with some interesting information lately.
+, Henry (3) provided us with some interesting information lately.
 His father asked him if he had seen any angels.
 He replied “yes.”
 Morgan then asked what they said.
 He replied quite promptly, “Buongiorno!”

 I have really enjoyed getting to know fellow-author Nichole Van, author of the House of Oak series.
 Her books are time-travel Regency romances!
 It is wonderful to have someone close to compare notes with, particularly about all the craziness that accompanies our profession.
 Nichole is also an award-winning photographer and the mother of three children.